andrewjlavoie/mongodb_metadata_extractor/README.md

 ## Features

-- Extracts up to 10 keywords from the text
+- Extracts up to 5 most significant keywords from the text using the TF-IDF method
 - Determines the sentiment of the text (positive, negative, or neutral)
 - Categorizes the content based on predefined training data (e.g., science, technology, sports, politics)
 - Stores the extracted metadata in a MongoDB collection